 Jump to:

-This version adds tender prawns that add flavour and texture to the dish.
+- Taste and texture: a spaghetti recipe with more than just the pasta.
+This combination adds tender prawns for flavour and texture to the dish.
 (Yes, they are the same as shrimp!)

 The ingredients needed for the recipe are shown in the photo below.
 It is a handy visual guide to refer to when shopping.
-For exact measurements and detailed instructions, scroll to the printable recipe card below.
+For exact measurements and detailed instructions, please refer to the printable recipe card below.

 As you can see, the recipe calls for: